igrabski/MultiStudyNMF/README.md

 ## Usage: Discovery-Only Model

 The only required input to the discovery-only model is a list of mutational counts matrices, where each such matrix corresponds to one dataset/group and is in *mutational motifs x samples* format.
 Optionally, there are hyperparameters that can be adjusted, but for most purposes, the default hyperparameters should suffice.
-If we call this list `M`, then the sampler can be run as follows:
+If we call this list `M`, then in the first step, the sampler can be run as follows:

 ```
 source('Discovery_Only.R')
 results <- discovery_sampler(M)
 ```

-The output of this run is a list of three components.
-The first is a list of the most frequently occurring `A` matrices; the second is a list of corresponding signature estimates; and the third is a list of corresponding exposure estimates.
-The `A` matrix is a binary matrix indicating which signature belongs to each group, such that entry $(i,j) = 1$ if signature $j$ belongs to group $i$ and $0$ otherwise.
+The output of this run is a list of three components:

+1. A list of the five most frequently occurring `A` matrices.
+Each is a *group x signatures* binary matrix indicating whether each signature belongs to each group, such that entry $(i,j)=1$ if signature $j$ belongs to group $i$ and $0$ otherwise.
+2. A list of the five corresponding signature estimates (used in the second step).
+3. A list of the five corresponding exposure estimates (used in the second step).

 To identify the best solution among these, the second step is to re-run the sampler conditional on each of these `A`s and estimate the marginal likelihood in each case.
 This can be done as follows:

 ```
 results2 <- lapply(1:5,function(x)